barnabycollins/blog/_posts/2024-08-18-how-to-set-up-a-computer-to-boot-into-a-browser-kiosk-in-2024.markdown

 mission-critical, but you should evaluate this risk, minimise it as far as possible and implement an update schedule if necessary.

+# Step 6: Boot upon receiving power

+If you want to switch the computer on and off by applying mains power, either with a manual switch or with a mains timer, you need it to turn on when it receives power.
+This is usually a setting in the BIOS; to set it you need to turn on the computer and repeatedly press a button on an attached keyboard until the BIOS appears.
+Typical candidates include F1, F2, F12 and Delete so if in doubt give those a try.

+Look for a setting like 'Restore on AC', 'AC Power Loss' or 'After Power Loss'.
+It should give you a few options, like 'power off', 'restore previous state' or 'power on'.
+Select 'power on', then save and exit the BIOS.

+If you need help with accessing the BIOS or enabling boot on power on for your particular machine, the answer can often be found online through a quick web search.

 # Sources

 I stole bits and pieces for this article from the following places: